 Keras and its quantized variants

-Keras and the quantization library QKeras are well supported in hls4ml.
+Keras and its quantized variants are supported in hls4ml.
 Both Keras v2 (tf.keras) and the new Keras v3 are supported.
 While the Keras v2 support is based on parsing the serialized json representation of the model, the Keras v3 support uses direct model inspection.

-The data_format='channels_first' parameter of Keras layers is supported, but not extensively tested.
-All HLS implementations in hls4ml are based on channels_last data format and need to be converted to that format before the HLS code can be emitted.
+The data_format='channels_first' parameter of Keras layers is supported for a limited subset of layers and it is not extensively tested.
+All HLS implementations in hls4ml are based on channels_last data format convention and need to be converted to that format before the HLS code can be emitted.
 We encourage users of channels_first to report their experiences to developers on GitHub.

 • QKeras